Jollywatt/jollywatt.github.io/_posts/2022-11-11-billiard-geometry.md

 To complete the picture, the tangent line at which the bodies kiss is found geometrically by connecting the ellipse points.

 <div id="figure-4"></div>

+Now, everything looks right, no matter what you do to the points!